BenjaminLJean/DisPliot/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Access the marvel api and be able to use different sources for words.
-- Render data on page
+- Input the words into a scrambler to randomize them and put them back into a container.
+- create the timer for the test
-- Allow user to choose favorites
+- make a restart function that allows the user to restart the game
+- create a results function that returns the words typed within that minute.
+- create basic layout of text box html
+- create result box
+- create welcome

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add second API(Maybe)
-- Use local storage to save user favorites
+- random information about marvel at the bottom near result.

 ## Project Schedule